Building Resilience During Uncertainty: What Ecosystems Teach Us

 The best I could come up with to reassure her was, “the garden is going to be okay, we’ll care for it in the morning”.

-With this sudden reminder of the need to invest our time and energy in caring for it, morning could not come soon enough.
+With this sudden reminder of the need to invest our time and energy, morning could not come soon enough.

 With thoughtful attention and care, I told her, it will be even more resilient when the next storm comes.